jtirana98/SFL-workflow-optimization/README.md

 **observation_3.py:**
       This script can be used to reproduce the Figure 7 from the paper.
-      This script compares the output makespan and computing time amongs the ADMM-approach the balanced-greedy and the benchmark approach.
+      This script compares the output makespan and computing time amongst the ADMM-approach the balanced-greedy and the benchmark approach.

 | Parameter of observation_3                      | Description                                 |